flippipe/flippipe.github.io/content/posts/2021-12-30-drawio-auto-generate-images.md

 ### systemd.path

-- 👍 I would to use `StartLimitIntervalSec` and `StartLimitBurst`, because drawio-desktop, after each change, save the file
+- 👍 I would like to use `StartLimitIntervalSec` and `StartLimitBurst`, because, drawio-desktop after each change saves the file.
 - 👎🏼 [How to tell which PathChanged?](https://unix.stackexchange.com/questions/600642/systemd-path-how-to-tell-which-pathchanged)

-Do not have an option to have the file name of the modified file, kill the possibility to use `systemd.path`, I do not know how many files and directories I will have in the end, and manage all manually will kill the agility.
+Do not have an option to have the name of the modified file, kills the possibility to use `systemd.path`, I do not know how many files and directories I will have in the end, and manage all manually, will kill the agility.

 So in the end, I just have the option of `incron` 😒